BiggoronSwordFighter/FlipsAutoPatcher/README.txt

 This is a third party tool extension for auto patching ROMs with flips.exe.
-You can find the FlipsAutoPatcher-v1.2.2.EXE in "/dist/", copy the contents of the dist folder wherever you want.
+To build you'll need to add flips.exe to the root folder (where you find main.py), then you'll run the files "setup1.bat" and "setup2.bat" in order.
+After doing so, you'll find the FlipsAutoPatcher-v1.2.2.EXE in "/dist/", copy the contents of the dist folder wherever you want.

 Notes:
 1. Added slightly better error handling.